The X-Particles Control System

 To see how this works, add a System object to the scene.
 When a System object has been added, the Object Manager looks like this:

 You can see several objects in the scene.
-As well as the System object itself, there are eight special null objects called Dynamics, Groups, Emitters, Generators, Other Objects, Modifiers, Questions, and Actions as child objects of the System object.
+As well as the System object itself, there are eight special null objects called Dynamics, Groups, Emitters, Generators, Utilities, Modifiers, Questions, and Actions as child objects of the System object.

 The named null objects are there purely to keep the Object Manager tidy.
 You are NOT required to put your groups, emitters, generators, modifiers, questions, and actions into these nulls!
 If you add such objects by using the System object, they will automatically be put into the nulls for you.
 If you add the objects from the main plugin menu you can drop them in the special nulls yourself if you wish, or leave them elsewhere if you don't want to use the nulls.